What is Self Aid?

 Tie the ends together in a nonslip knot, directly over the wound site.
 DO NOT tie so tightly that it had a tourniquet-like effect.

 If bleeding continues after applying the sterile field dressing, direct manual pressure may be used to help control bleeding.
 Apply such pressure by placing a hand on the dressing and exerting firm pressure for 5 to 10 minutes.
 The casualty may be asked to do this himself if he is conscious and can follow instructions.

 Should a casualty be given water to drink?

 Why should you dress and bandage the wound as soon as possible?

 To protect the wound from further contamination of germs, and also to control the bleeding.

 What should you do to indicate that a casualty has received a tourniquet?

-Mark his or her forehead with a T and if possible, note the time of the application of the tourniquet
+Mark his or her forehead with a T and if possible, not the time of the application of the tourniquet.

 Should you ever remove or loosen a tourniquet?

-No, only qualified medical personnel can do that
+No, only a qualified medical personnel can do that.

 Where is a tourniquet applied?